 - StepChange will tell your creditors about your DMP, you don’t have to.

-- start thinking about affordability complaints to the payday lenders.
+- start thinking about affordability complaints to the lenders.
 This doesn’t have to be immediate – you may prefer to wait until your DMP has “settled down” for a few months.

 A few Dos and Don’ts

-- DO tell StepChange about all your debts.
-Even if it’s the payday loans that are your big problem, this is the point to get all your debts under control.
+- DO tell StepChange about all your debts including your overdraft.
+Even if it’s just a couple of high-cost loans that are your big problem, this is the point to get all your debts under control.

-- DO read the comments at the bottom of the How to ask for a refund article – it’s good to hear how other people’s claims are going.
+- DO read the comments at the bottom of the refund articles – it’s good to hear how other people’s claims are going.

-- DON’T worry about contacts from the payday lenders and your other creditors.
+- DON’T worry about contacts from your creditors.
 Just tell them StepChange will be handling your DMP – they really do stop calling.

-- DON’T use a claims firm to ask for payday loans refunds.
+- DON’T use a claims firm to ask for refunds.
 You really can do a better job than they can!
 Also if the refund you get wipes out your debt, that’s great… but it would then leave you owing the claims firm their large fees :(